Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ]
 ```

 Get a list of available currency pairs for trading.
 This API is used to query related configuration information.
-If you want to get the market information of the trading symbol, please use [AllTicker](#get-all-tickers).
+If you want to get the market information of the trading symbol, please use [Get All Tickers](#get-all-tickers).

 This API